 Different Types of International Trade Finance

-Following are the different types of International trade finance:
+The following are the different types of International trade finance:

 Letter of Credit